elithper/michaelhoward.kiwi/content/blog/how-this-blog-works.md

 While Sourcehut Pages is an excellent, straightforward way to host a blog, there is one downside – the repo can't be larger than 1GB.
 Although this isn't a huge problem, it does mean that it isn't wise to keep lots of large images inside the repo.

-To get around this restriction, I've chosen to host my images using Linode's object storage[^1].
+To get around this restriction, I've chosen to host my full size images using Linode's object storage[^1].
 This gives me a massive 250GB for $5 USD per month.
 That's overkill, of course, but does let me upload as many high quality photos of my projects as I like.
 No doubt I'll find other uses for all this storage as time goes on.

 Object storage is ideal for a couple of reasons.
 Firstly, I don't need to set up an Nginx server (at which point I may as well be hosting my own blog).
 And secondly, it means I can use Linode's CLI tool to upload my images.